• Skip to primary navigation

 Use green zucchini.
 There's no need to peel or drain them.
 All you have to do is grate them with the large holes of a box grater.

-Zucchini adds the right amount of moisture and it also acts as a binder or egg replacer.
-This means that there's no need to use a flax egg to make vegan zucchini bread.
+This means there’s no need to use a flax egg to make vegan zucchini bread.

 Flour